This statement applies to the Boundary Commission for England consultation website (www.bcereviews.org.uk).

 - The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

 - The interactive mapping element of this website and the tools that relate directly to its use are not within scope, as online maps and mapping services are exempt by virtue of paragraph 4(2)(d) of the accessibility regulations.
-Users may encounter multiple barriers to use of the mapping tools and their functionality that we are aiming to resolve in the light of the attached accessibility audit report.
-We will keep this statement updated as and when these items are resolved.

 What we’re doing to improve accessibility

 We want to make sure our online service fully meets and exceeds the minimum standard of accessibility for all content on the website.
-We are currently working to address the non-accessible content listed above.
-These are expected to be completed by the end of June 2021, whereupon we will update this statement.

 The map - and tools that relate directly to its use - are a visualisation of the proposals we make in our formal reports.
 We make the text reports of these proposals available via our regular website.
 These are an alternative for those with difficulty accessing or understanding visual representations of those proposals: we provide signposts and links to these text descriptions of the proposals from this website.